berndporr/iir1/README.md

 ![alt tag](cheby1.png)

-A powerful realtime C++ filter library for Linux, Mac OSX and Windows which implements all standard IIR filters such as Bessel, Butterworth, RBJ and Chebychev as low/high/band or stopband filter.
-The Butterworth and Chebychev filters have also low/high/band shelves which have a specified gain in the passband and 0 dB in the stopband to emphasise/dampen certain frequencies as often needed in audio.
+A powerful realtime C++ filter library for Linux, Mac OSX and Windows which implements Bessel, Butterworth, RBJ and Chebychev filters.

-The filter processes the data sample by sample as it arrives and accepts both float and double numbers which are automatically converted to the internal representation which is double.
+The filter processes the data sample by sample for realtime processing.

-Because the processing is sample by sample it's straightforward to cascade different filters to create more complex responses at low latencies.

-The filter uses templates so that it can be completely specified at compile time and is ready to be used when the software starts without any additional memory allocation.
+The filter uses templates so that its memory requirements are completely specified at compile time.
 This guarantees maximum performance and won't require malloc/new on embedded systems.

 ## How to use the filter
-Usage is straightforward: first the filter parameters are set and then it's ready to be used for sample by sample realtime filtering.
+First the filter is instantiated, then the parameters are set with the function `setup` and then it's ready to be used for sample by sample realtime filtering.

 ### Setting the filter parameters
 All filters are available as lowpass, highpass, bandpass and bandstop filters.
-Butterworth / Chebyshev offer also low/high/band-shelves with specified passband gain and 0dB in the stopband.
+Butterworth / Chebyshev offer also low/high/band-shelves with specified passband gain and 0dB gain in the stopband.

-See the header files or the documentation for the arguments for the `setup` commands.
-The examples below are for lowpass filters.
+See the header files in `\iir` or the documentation for the arguments of the `setup` commands.

+The examples below are for lowpass filters:

 1. Butterworth
 ```